-I can’t make your decisions for you, but I will share with you wisdom that will serve you well as you live your life.
+I can’t make your decisions for you, but I will share with you wisdom and sayings that will serve you well as you live your life.

 - Love God with all your heart, mind, soul and strength.
 He is there, and he can be trusted.